 Move beyond routine stories about immigrants and immigration by digging deeper on key documents and data that might be new to you.
 You’ll learn where different datasets are located at the local, state and federal level as well as how to use alternative data sources to cover immigration.
 We’ll also discuss the ethical implications involved in covering such a hot-button topic.
 Regardless of where you live or work, you'll learn a variety of fresh story ideas and tips for producing watchdog stories about immigration that make a difference in your community.

 Pam Dempsey is the executive director of the Midwest Center for Investigative Reporting.
-She is an award-winning journalist with investigative reporting and editing experience on topics including agribusiness, migrant farm workers, health, housing and Native American government.
-Dempsey is an online, print and radio journalist and has helped coordinate the start-up of two online newsrooms that heavily emphasize data journalism.
+She is an award-winning journalist who has done investigative reporting and editing on topics including agribusiness, migrant farm workers, health, housing and Native American government.
+Dempsey, who is an online, print and radio journalist, has developed community engagement programs and investigative reporting workshops. @pamelagdempsey

 Reade Levinson is data journalist on the investigative team at Reuters News. @readelev

 Sarah Macaraeg is an investigative reporter with the Memphis Commercial Appeal, part of the USA Today network.
 Her work has resulted in free calls for juvenile detainees in Shelby County, a Legislative Hearing on ICE detention in New Mexico and the regulation of a price-gouging, private water company in Arkansas.
 She has won the national Sidney Award, the Restorative Narrative Award and a Salute to Excellence from the National Association of Black Journalists.